chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

 Taylor-Green Vortex
 ====================

 This example showcases another canonical fluid mechanics problem: the Taylor-Green vortex.
-This example features both the traditional matrix-based solver within Lethe ( ``lethe-fluid``) and the matrix-free solver  (``lethe-fluid-matrix-free``) which is more computationally efficient, especially for high-order elements (Q2 and above).
-Post-processing capabilities for enstrophy and kinetic energy are also demonstrated.
+This example features both the traditional matrix-based solver within Lethe (``lethe-fluid``) and the matrix-free solver  (``lethe-fluid-matrix-free``) which is more computationally efficient, especially for high-order elements (Q2 and above).
+Postprocessing capabilities for enstrophy and kinetic energy are also demonstrated.

 ---------